HzaCode/DP2_BeginnersGuide/Configuring Iterative Parameters.md

 ## Conclusion

 Correctly configuring the `first`, `start`, and `stop` parameters is key to ensuring the completeness and accuracy of data collection tasks.
-By paying special attention to the following points, you can effectively avoid data omission or duplication:
+Paying close attention to the following points can help you effectively prevent data omission or duplication:

 - Use the `first` parameter to explicitly specify the special URL for the first page (if any).
 - Adjust the start parameter appropriately based on the actual page layout to ensure it commences from the correct page.